JaxPlays-Inc/jaxplays.org/content/theatres/Dont-Miss-A-Beat.md

 That’s when Owens and his family decided to act, and Don’t Miss A Beat (DMAB) was born.

 Don’t Miss A Beat began with the singular objective—helping suspended youth stay in school so they wouldn’t “miss a beat.”
-Today, the program blends music, art, academic achievement, and civic engagement to enhance the lives of children, teens, and their parents in Jacksonville’s At-Hope neighborhoods.
+Today, the program blends music, art, academic achievement and civic engagement to enhance the lives of children, teens, and their parents in Jacksonville’s At-Hope neighborhoods.

-In 2018 DMAB beginning their process of producing Musical Theatre productions for the community outdoors during their community festival, and in 2019 they decided to start working with the Ritz Theatre and co-producing summer and holiday productions.
+In 2018 DMAB beginning their process of producing Musical Theatre productions for the community outdoors during their community festival, and in 2019 they decided to start working with the [[theatre:Ritz Theatre]] and co-producing summer and holiday productions.